 - Have you recently learned that you or your partner might be infertile, and now feel overwhelmed by decisions about treatments, egg or sperm donation, surrogacy, adoption and more?

-- Do you need support and guidance as you go through the process of fertility treatments, such as IVF and IUI?
+- Do you need support and guidance from an infertility therapist as you go through the process of fertility treatments, such as IVF and IUI?

 - After trying everything to conceive, do you feel increasingly hopeless and worried about the future of your family?